ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Request Authentication {#request-authentication}

 DAP is made up of several sub-protocols in which different subsets of the protocol's participants interact with each other.
-In this section we enumerate those interactions and their security requirements.

 In those cases where a channel between two participants is tunneled through another protocol participant, DAP mandates the use of authenticated encryption